Building partnerships to transform violence and oppression.

 CPT understands violence to be rooted in systemic structures of oppression.
 We are committed to undoing oppressions, starting within our own lives and in the practices of our organization.

 CPT enlists spiritual communities and individuals in an organized, nonviolent alternative to war.
-CPT's initial roots among Mennonites, Church of the Brethren and Quakers have spread into a broad ecumenical network that supports spiritually-centered peacemaking, creative public witness, nonviolent direct action, and protection of human rights.
+CPT's initial roots among Mennonites, Church of the Brethren and Quakers have spread into a broad multi-faith network that supports spiritually-centered peacemaking, creative public witness, nonviolent direct action, and protection of human rights.